innovaccer/engine-docs/README.md

 * Coupling/Dependency is high and in undesirable ways
 * Bulk of software design is managing dependencies

-Engine does do by providing as a very light and elegant layer which permitted us to migrate our existing Frontend monolith into separately installable packages.
-Each package can now be installed separately into engine , each package can provide a complete Frontend backed with Rest-APIs for that engine application into a plug and play application.
+Engine does so by providing as a very light and elegant layer which permitted us to migrate our existing Frontend monolith into separately installable packages.
+Each package can now be installed separately into engine , each package can provide a complete Frontend backed with Rest-APIs for that engine application into a plug and play application framework.

    If any module in Engine , depends on any other functionality module in engine there will be no explicit source code level dependency but we use Dependency Injection to use the functionality exposed by a particular module.